acoli-repo/AURIS/guidelines/draft/Readme.md

 - [refexp.mp](refexp.md): guidelines for automated pre-annotation for referring expressions, originally by Chiarcos and Krasavina (2005)
 - [coref.md](coreference.md): guidelines manual annotation of coreference and referentiality, originally by Chiarcos and Krasavina (2005)
 - [information-status.md](information-status.md): guidelines for the manual annotation of information status ("givenness"), originally by Gundel, Hedberg and Zacharski (1993)
+- [topic.md](topic.md): guidelines for the annotation of the familiarity topic according to Centering Theory (backward-lookinf center, Grosz et al., 1995)

 Supplementary material is provided in